NUDelta/remote-paper-prototyper-gdk-archive/README.md

 And so on.

 ## File Setup
+The application's files are setup much like a typical Android application.
+PrototypeActivity.java controls the main menu landing while CameraActivity.java handles the streaming interface and data communication activity.

 ## Technologies Used
 This application uses the [libstreaming](https://github.com/fyhertz/libstreaming) library, while building heavily off of the [GlassStream](https://github.com/andermaco/GlassStream) github repository.